 The application process is fully online –you don’t need to submit a paper application.

-Make sure you read the entry requirements for your chosen programme carefully - The entry requirements are listed in the HST curriculum for each programme.
+Make sure you read the entry requirements for your chosen programme carefully.
+The entry requirements are listed in the HST curriculum for each programme.

 As there are a limited number of places in HST, entry to each programme is competitive.

 Please note that formatting (paragraphs, special characters, bullet points, spacing etc.) will not copy over to your final application.
-All free text boxes are limited to 2000 characters (letters/spaces etc.).
+All free text boxes are limited to 500 characters (letters/spaces etc).